ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 ## Distributed switch allocation
 {: #vc_bom-network-dswitch-allocation}

 The allocation of distributed switches varies if you have existing instances and clusters.
-Review the following considerations for switch creation when you create a new cluster:
+Review the following considerations for switch creation when you create a cluster:

 * If there are one or more existing clusters in the same pod that uses distributed switches named ``SDDC-DSwitch-Private`` and ``SDDC-DSwitch-Public``, your new cluster uses the same switches as the existing cluster.
 * If one or more existing clusters are in the same pod, and the pod uses distributed switches that are named by using the same name as the pod (rather than named by using the same name as the cluster), your new cluster uses the same switches as the existing cluster.